 About Bree

 Bree came to art therapy through her own experience of artmaking as a grounding space during the uncertainty of Melbourne’s lockdowns.
-In that time, the act of making—without pressure for outcome—became a place to land, to notice, and to make meaning.
-This lived experience continues to shape how she works: with a focus on play, curiosity, and a belief that meaning doesn’t always arrive through words.
+In that time, the act of making (without pressure for outcome) became a place to land, to notice, and to make meaning.
+This lived experience continues to shape her values.

 She has completed 750 hours of student placement working with children at Building Better Brains in Croydon, and is currently practicing at Yellow Gum Studios in Mill Park.
 Bree works with a range of ages, bringing a flexible and responsive approach to each individual, shaped by their unique ways of experiencing and expressing the world.